 How to Become a Police Officer in Minneapolis

-The 840 sworn officers and 300 civilian employees of the Minneapolis Police Department (MPD).1 With over 400,000 living in the city of Minneapolis, which is the largest city in Minnesota, and over three million residents in the greater metropolitan area, Minneapolis is a truly cosmopolitan midwestern city.2,3 Thanks to the efforts of the MPD, Minneapolis is also a safe city; its crime rate is below the average for similarly-sized metros.3 The process for joining the MPD is outlined below.
+Over 800 sworn officers and 300 civilian employees work for the Minneapolis Police Department (MPD).1 With over 410,000 residents living in the city of Minneapolis, which is the largest city in Minnesota, and over three million residents in the greater metropolitan area, Minneapolis is a truly cosmopolitan midwestern city.2,3 Thanks to the efforts of the MPD, Minneapolis is also a safe city; its crime rate is below the average for similarly-sized metros.3 The process for joining the MPD is outlined below.

 Minneapolis Police Officer Requirements

-Candidates for positions with the MPD who can prove they have met the above requirements can apply to the department during an open recruiting period.
+Candidates who meet the above requirements can apply to the department during an open recruiting period.
 Those who are qualified will be invited to take the physical fitness test and to undergo a background investigation and medical and psychological screenings.
 Candidates will also complete an oral exam.
-Based on the results of the application materials and test results, qualified candidates are selected and offered employment and a spot in an upcoming police academy class.
+Based on the results of the application materials and tests, the most qualified candidates will be selected and offered employment and a spot in an upcoming police academy class.

 For more information about how to become a cop in a typical big city, see 10 Steps to Becoming a Police Officer on our home page.
-If you are ready to apply, find specific application information at Minneapolis Police Department – Police Recruiting .
+If you are ready to apply, find specific application information on the Minneapolis Police Department recruiting website.

 Minneapolis Police Department Information

-The starting salary for an incoming law enforcement officer in the MPD is $54,504.1 Officers also receive benefits which include health and life insurance, a pension plan, vacation, sick, and holiday time, membership in a health club; regular step increases in salary and longevity pay; and performance pay.
+The starting salary for an incoming law enforcement officer with the MPD is $62,878 per year.1 Officers also receive benefits which include health and life insurance; vacation, sick, and holiday time; membership in a health club; regular step increases in salary and longevity pay; and performance pay.
 The city of Minneapolis also offers a pension plan for law enforcement officers.
-In the greater Minneapolis metropolitan area, the average salary for a cop is $64,120.2 The Department starting salary is highly competitive compared to other agencies.
+In the greater Minneapolis metropolitan area, the annual average salary for police is $69,210.4

-The projections for new jobs in law enforcement in Minnesota suggest that there will be 2.5% growth between now and 2022 with an average of 320 new positions opening up each year.3 For more information on current RPD law enforcement positions, take a look at our jobs board page.
+Projections for future jobs in Minnesota suggest that there will be 7.6% growth in law enforcement employment through 2026, with an average of 75 new positions opening up each year.5 For more information on current MPD law enforcement positions, take a look at our jobs board page.

 1. Minneapolis Police Department: http://www.ci.minneapolis.mn.us/police/